Podgrad, Ljubljana: History

 A chemical factory was established in Podgrad in the second half of the 19th century but burned down in 1880.
 It was reestablished in 1910 as pigment factory that later expanded into producing organic dyes.
 The Arbo company was created from the plant in 1953, and the dye operations were then transferred to Celje.

 Castles

 Osterberg Castle was built circa 1015 by the Counts of Scharffenberg, lesser nobles subject to the Spanheims.
 In the 16th century, Alexander zu Osterberg built a new manor at Dol pri Ljubljani across the Sava River, after which Osterberg Castle fell into disrepair.
 In the 18th century, Povše Castle (Povšetov grad) was built below the old castle and closer to the Ljubljanica River.
-It was later purchased by the Kansky family and renovated in 1933.
+It was later purchased by the Mayer Kansky family and renovated in 1933.